-This enlistment program option enables men and women to qualify for one of several Navy engineering or mechanical skill specialties (ratings) through on-the-job apprentice training.
-The training received as a Fireman or in the related engineering skill specialties is equivalent to that received as an electrician, electrical or power plant/co-generation plant operator or supervisor, diesel mechanic, or electronics repair technician.
-Equipment associated with Fireman training includes propulsion and, and diesel engines; electronic machinery plant control systems and networks; and intricate electrical wiring and distribution systems.
+The Navy fireman (engine/mechanical) apprentice) enlistment program option enables sailors to qualify for one of several Navy engineering or mechanical skill specialties (ratings).
+The training is on-the-job apprentice training.
+Skills learned as a fireman or in the related engineering skill specialties is equivalent to that received as an electrician, electrical or power plant/co-generation plant operator or supervisor, diesel mechanic, or electronics repair technician.
+Equipment associated with fireman training includes propulsion and diesel engines; electronic machinery plant control systems and networks; and intricate electrical wiring and distribution systems.

 The Importance of the Navy Firemen

 The name fireman enjoys a proud and storied history.
 The name originated in the days when the fireman was responsible for keeping the fires burning in the ship’s boilers which were used to make steam.
 The steam-powered large turbines then produced the ship’s electricity and turned the ship’s propellers.

 After completion of recruit training, enlistees in the Fireman Apprenticeship Training program attend a three-week course on naval engineering fundamental skills in shipboard operations and evolutions.

 After successful completion of this training, firemen are usually assigned to shipboard duties where the Navy needs them the most.

 Firemen can request and may receive on-the-job training in a rating that they are interested in, qualify for, and that is available at their first command by completing correspondence courses and personal advancement requirements.
 They must also be recommended by their Commanding Officer for the Navy rating they desire.